thomasthaddeus/cityuseattle.github.io/docs/git/install.md

     $ git config --global user.email <email>
     ```

-    If you want to know more about the git config command, you can see here <https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup>
+    If you want to know more about the Git config command, you can see here <https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup>

  3. Enter `ls -al ~/.ssh` to see if any SSH keys are present: